nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 Level one.
 Game's fault.
 Yeah.
 And there there's a reason why I'm wanting to bum rush you to level five because, you know, when when you get to level five, you should be strong enough to be able to handle a lot of these a lot of these things without, I mean, bad rolls are gonna be bad rolls, but it'll be a little bit easier.
 Right.

 So the next step is the, the corpse.
 It's gonna move forward.
-So it is to move up to Carston.
+So it is to move up to Karsten.
 Also, Clark, it should be noted that you do have when you are engaged with, undead, you do have abilities that specifically target undead and specifically damage undead.
 So that's something to just Yeah.

+---

+### Session Play - Part 3

 I had to lay on hands, but I didn't like the damage.
 So there's something else I'm missing?
 No. But let but dude, you're level one.
 Lay on hands is good damage.